 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

-dorothea named by Joseph Henry Maiden after his daughter Dorothy.
-Joseph Maiden (1859–1925) was an early Australian botanist who made a major contribution to knowledge of the Australian flora, especially the genus Acacia and Eucalyptus.
+dorothea – named by Joseph Henry Maiden after his daughter Dorothy.
+Joseph Maiden (1859–1925) was an early Australian botanist who made a major contribution to knowledge of the Australian flora, especially the genera Acacia and Eucalyptus.

-It has a restricted range but not known to be at risk in the wild.
+It has a restricted range but not known to be at risk of extinction in the wild.